varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 ];
 ```

-All this files will get cached for the offline use.
+All these files will get cached for offline use.
 Here you can see we call `caches.open()` with our desired cache name(which in our case is `CACHE_VERSION `), after which we call cache.addAll() and pass in our array of files i.e `CACHE_FILES`.

-Next, we'll add following content into the file `manifest.json`.
+Next, we'll add the following content into the file `manifest.json`.

 ```json
 {